oopsmonk/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-linux.md

 # Run a cIRI node on Linux

 **When you run the cIRI on a Linux server, it becomes a cIRI node that gives you direct access to an IOTA network.
-By running an IOTA node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbors' transactions.**
+By running a node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbors' transactions.**

 :::warning:Warning
 cIRI is still under development.
 You shouldn't use cIRI in a production environment.